-&lt;sup>1 All COVID-19 orders, guidelines, and directives issued by Santa Clara County during the pendency of this lawsuit are hereinafter referred to as "County Orders."
+1 All COVID-19 orders, guidelines and directives issued by the County during the pendency of this lawsuit are hereinafter referred to as "County Orders."
 The County Orders also encompass the Urgency Ordinance adopted by the Santa Clara County Board of Supervisors which authorized the fines.
 Thus, a challenge to the ordinance is a challenge to the fines.
-All COVID-19 orders, directives, and guidelines issued by the State of California during the admonitions, upon information and belief, the State and County Officials still believe that they have the power to ban indoor religious activities if they decide it is necessary to protect public health.
-There is a real risk of this happening, with a new COVID-19 variant (the "Delta" variant) spreading across the globe and the Governor refusing to lift the COVID-related state of emergency.
-Thus, this action is not moot.
+All COVID-19 orders, directives and guidelines issued by the State during the pendency of this lawsuit are hereinafter referred to as "State Orders."